smlmxrk/smlmxrk/README.md

 <h2 align="center">
   My name is Mark, and I'm an aspiring full-stack software developer<br/>
   in the Greater Chicago region.
+I mainly enjoy writing code in Java and<br/>
+  React!
 </h2>

 # Skills